Avi Rokah

 Thoughts About Traditional Karate

 Embracing the old as a foundation from which to seek unlimited, infinite growth and development.
-This is what traditional is to me, the word “traditional” might imply to some people stagnation, sticking rigidly to some meaningless rituals and kata, so maybe I don’t love the word traditional but I don’t have any other.
-But to me, traditional karate is using the kata as a vehicle to understand timeless principles that were discovered through many generations, and building on top of that.
-Sensei Nishiyama used to stress that kata gives us many examples and through those examples, we must find out
+This is what traditional is to me.
+The word “traditional” might imply to some people stagnation, sticking rigidly to some meaningless rituals and kata, so maybe I don’t love the word traditional, but I don’t have any other.
+But to me, traditional karate in a Shotokan karate dojo is using the kata as a vehicle to understand timeless principles that were discovered through many generations and building on top of that.
+Sensei Nishiyama used to stress that kata gives us many examples, and through those

 Thoughts About Traditional Karate Read More »